Framework for Diversity, Equity and Inclusion

 In response to those we serve, and in delivering on our mission, it is critical that we reflect our communities by recruiting and retaining the best talent.

-2. Leadership Development
+3. Leadership Development

 Volunteers

-OTF is committed to the following tactics:
+OTF is committed to the following approaches:

-3. Continually increase volunteers’ understanding of pressing issues communities are facing and building solutions for, and their knowledge of equity and inclusion ensuring fair and unbiased granting.
+4. Continually increase volunteers’ understanding of pressing issues communities are facing and building solutions for, and their knowledge of equity and inclusion ensuring fair and unbiased granting.

 Communities

-We will provide fair and equitable access to OTF funding, services and partnerships while addressing systemic barriers and historical challenges.
+We provide fair and equitable access to OTF funding, services and partnerships while addressing systemic barriers and historical challenges.

-OTF is committed to the following tactics:
+OTF is committed to the following approaches:

 7. Continually increase staff understanding of pressing issues communities are facing and building solutions for, and their knowledge of equity and inclusion ensuring fair and unbiased granting.